nasa/oceandata-notebooks/book/notebooks/spexone/spexone_l2_aerosol_product.md

 [oci-data-access]: https://oceancolor.gsfc.nasa.gov/resources/docs/tutorials/notebooks/oci_data_access/

 ## Summary
-This notebook explores the SPEXone Level 2 (L2) aerosol product derived from the joint aerosol and surface retrieval algorithm: RemoTAP.
+This notebook explores the SPEXone Level 2 (L2) aerosol product derived from the joint aerosol and surface retrieval algorithm: RemoTAP (Remote Sensing of Trace Gases and Aerosol Products algorithm).
 For more detailed information about the algorithm, please refer to the relevant documentation.

 Similar to the HARP2 notebook, we analyze a scene from the Los Angeles wildfire, which includes both smoke and dust events (as observed by OCI and HARP2).
 However, due to the narrow swath of SPEXone data, the dust event will be the main focus of this tutorial.
 We will evaluate aerosol optical depth, aerosol absorption, and particle size information.